dmoore5050/SaisonBuilder/README.md

 To begin using the app, cd to the SaisonBuilder directory and type:

-    > ruby saisonbuilder
+    ruby saisonbuilder

 Optionally, add the following to your .zshrc or .bash_profile files in your root directory to open with a single 'sb' or 'saisonbuilder' command:

-    > alias sb='ruby ~/your/file/path/saisonbuilder'
+    alias sb='ruby ~/your/file/path/saisonbuilder'
-    > alias saisonbuilder='ruby ~/your/file/path/saisonbuilder'
+    alias saisonbuilder='ruby ~/your/file/path/saisonbuilder'

 In either case, executing the command will bring up a menu displaying the following options:

-    > Return to this menu:             ruby saisonbuilder
+    Return to this menu:             ruby saisonbuilder
-    > Learn about the saison style:    ruby saisonbuilder style
-    > Learn about brewing techniques:  ruby saisonbuilder techniques
-    > List available ingredients:      ruby saisonbuilder ingredients
+    Learn about the saison style:    ruby saisonbuilder style Learn about brewing techniques:  ruby saisonbuilder techniques List available ingredients:      ruby saisonbuilder ingredients
-    > View recipe library:             ruby saisonbuilder list
+    View recipe library:             ruby saisonbuilder list
-    > Build a recipe:                  ruby saisonbuilder build
+    Build a recipe:                  ruby saisonbuilder build
-    > View an existing recipe:         ruby saisonbuilder view <recipe_name>
+    View an existing recipe:         ruby saisonbuilder view <recipe_name>
-    > Delete an existing recipe:       ruby saisonbuilder delete <recipe_name>
+    Delete an existing recipe:       ruby saisonbuilder delete <recipe_name>

 Most of these options are self-exlanatory.
 The one exception is the command that forms the core of SaisonBuilder's functionality:

-    > Build a recipe:                  ruby saisonbuilder build
+    Build a recipe:                  ruby saisonbuilder build

 When executed, sb build guides the user through a series of questions that allow the user to change practically any aspect(s) of any of the five base recipes.
-After the user is finished modifying the recipe, the saved recipe is then accessible through the library, to be viewed or further modified by the user.
+After the user is finished modifying the recipe, the saved recipe can then be found in the library, and can be viewed, further modified, or deleted by the user.
+This process can then be repeated as often as the user wishes, for any recipe - base or modified - that is in the library.

 Demo
 ----